marfis89/vibroDoser/README.md

 First screw the load cell onto the base (2x M5x25).
 Screw the hx711 board onto the hx711 cover (2x M3x8 and nuts).
 Shorten the cables of the load cell and solder them with the hx711 board

+Normally:

-- Normally: red wire to +E, black wire to -E, green wire to +S, white wire to -S
+- red wire to +E
+- black wire to -E
+- green wire to +S
+- white wire to -S

 Make sure this connection fits the manufacturer's specifications of your load cell.
 Solder a cable with 4 strands to the hx711 board and make sure the cable is long enough to reach the raspberry pi.

-- Vcc to 5v from the pi, Gnd to Gnd from the pi, DT to Pin 22 (Gpio 25) and SCK to Pin 23 (Gpio 11).
+- Vcc to 5v from the pi or power supply
+- Gnd to Gnd from the pi or power supply
+- DT to Pin 22 (BMC GPIO 25)
+- SCK to Pin 23 (BMC GPIO 11)

 Screw the hx711 cover to the base (4x M3x20).
 Finally screw the scale plate to the load cell with the scale distance between (2x M4x19).
 If no data arrives in nodered, check the cabling.